-This program can model and analyze a wide range of geotechnical problems, including terrain settlement, sheet piling/diaphragm walls, slope stability, excavation, tunnel analysis, steady state or transient water flow analysis, consolidation analysis etc.
+This program can model and analyze a wide range of geotechnical problems, including terrain settlement, sheet pile/diaphragm walls, slope stability, excavation, tunnel analysis, steady state or transient water flow analysis, consolidation analysis etc.

 A reliable and accurate response of a given soil or rock mass can be obtained by using a suitable material model.
 The current release offers the following models: